-The 2010 World Cup kicks off tomorrow and Boston restaurants are pumped.
-Spots all around town are ready to accommodate soccer enthusiasts, and whether you want to watch the game while chowing down on feijoada or arancini, we've got a destination for you.
+The 2010 World Cup kicks off tomorrow and Phillys restaurants are helping fans get fired up.
+Believe us, local sports fans could use a little fire with the chill of the Flyers loss to the Chicago Blackhawks in the Stanley Cup finals still sending shivers throughout the city.
+Spots all over town are gearing up to accommodate soccer enthusiasts, and whether you want to watch the game over breakfast, lunch or just some beers, we've got a destination for you.

 Fado will be open for all matches and offer breakfast specials for the tournaments early broadcasts.
 Morning specials include breakfast sandwiches, plus coffee or juice ($7); plus Red Bull ($9); plus a pint of Harp, Stella Artois or Newcastle ($10); plus Grey Goose Bloody Mary ($12).
 For soccers early birds Fado will also offer what its calling Irish Breakfast - no, its not a potato and a beer - which includes two eggs, Irish sausage, rashers, black and white pudding, pan-fried potato bread and a pint of beer for $12.95.
 Lunch specials, served after 11 a.m. during World Cup matches, include sandwiches (Guinness BBQ chicken, bacon cheeseburgers, smoked turkey RLT and more) and a pint of beer for $12.95.